mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 After you urinate or move your bowels, wash your buttocks and genital area with antibacterial soap.
 You can also use moist wipes.
 Pat the area dry.
 Wash your hands well afterward.

 When you wash or bathe take care of your catheter; detailed instructions on how to protect your catheter against water are included at the back of this guide.

-<p class="question invisible">Can the person use a razor or must they use an electric razor/shaver?
-Can the person use tampons - there's a general lack of information about what women do during their period.
-If you can bullet-point the key points I can write up.</p>

 #### Mouth Care
 While you're neutropenic and have a low platelet count you will need to change the way you brush your teeth and care for your mouth.
 This will help to avoid infection and bleeding.